Sam2211-vel/week--2/README.md

 show_random_images(train_data)

-                                                    4. Title: EfficientNetV2B0-based E-Waste Image Classification (with Fine-Tuning & Evaluation)
+                                                    4. EfficientNetV2B0-based E-Waste Image Classification (with Fine-Tuning & Evaluation)
 ✅ Purpose:
 This code trains an image classification model using EfficientNetV2B0 to classify e-waste images into different categories.
 It includes: